mobizt/Firebase-ESP32/README.md

 }

-//For authentication except for legacy token, Firebase.ready() should be called repeatedly in loop() to handle authentication tasks.
+// For authentication except for legacy token, Firebase.ready() should be called repeatedly
+// in loop() to handle authentication tasks.

 void loop()
 {